A - D

 Dr. Gabriel Aguilera - Department of International Security Studies

 Dr. Gabriel Aguilera, Assistant Professor of International Security Studies, joined the Air War College faculty in 2011.
-He holds an MA and Ph.D. in Political Science from Harvard University and an MA in International Affairs from the University of California, San Diego.
+He holds an MA and Ph.D. in Political Science from Harvard University.
 He specializes in Latin American politics, comparative politics and international political economy.
 Previously, he has taught at the Autonomous Technological Institute of Mexico and California State University, Chico, where he directed the International Relations Major.
-His two most recent publications appeared in Comparative Politics, July 2012, and the Harvard Review of Latin America, Winter 2012.
-He is currently working on a book manuscript on democratization and banking reforms in emerging markets during the 1990s.
+His two most recent publications appeared in Comparative Politics, July 2012, and the Harvard Review of Latin America, Fall 2013.
+He is currently working on a book manuscript on the politics of civil military relations in democratic Mexico.

 Col. Kenneth Backes - Department of Leadership and Warfighting